learningequality/kolibri/README.md

 Developed with and for the community by [Learning Equality](https://learningequality.org/).

+## How can I use it?

+Kolibri is [available for download](https://learningequality.org/download/) from our website.

+## How do I get help or give feedback?

+You can ask questions, make suggestions, and report issues in the [community forums](https://community.learningequality.org/).

+If you have found a bug and are comfortable using Github and Markdown, you can create a [Github issue](https://github.com/learningequality/kolibri/issues) following the instructions in the issue template.

 <!-- Also update CONTRIBUTING.md (duplicate) -->
 ## How can I contribute?